wellthie/slate/source/includes/_authentication.md

 # Authentication

-Wellthie supports multiple user types.
+Wellthie supports two user types:

-* <strong>Broker</strong> - An insurance broker is a professional who helps small businesses (a company) purchase the health insurance in their search for the best insurance policy for their needs.
-They work closely with the small business to research coverage, terms, conditions, and price and then recommend the insurance policy that best fits the bill.
+* <strong>Broker</strong> - An insurance broker is a professional who helps small businesses (a Company in the backend) purchase the health insurance in their search for the best insurance policy for their needs.
+They work closely with the Company to research coverage, terms, conditions, and price, recommending the insurance policy that best fits the bill.
-* <strong>Employer</strong> - The Business Owner or the person who is responsible to find and finalize the health insurance for the Company
+* <strong>Employer</strong> - The Business Owner or the person who is responsible to find and finalize the health insurance for the Company.

 ## Register a Broker User